dan-the-dev/adr-notion-publisher/README.md

-# ADR Notion publisher
+# MD Notion publisher

-ADR Notion publisher
+MD Notion publisher

 ## Description

-A PHP-based console command to publish your ADR folder to Notion databases.
+A PHP-based console command to publish your MD files, either a specific one or all from a specific folder, to Notion databases.

 ## Getting Started